kzakosek/react-carousel/README.md

 Overview:
 * Obtain information about matches.
 	* Choose sport (sport_id) and maximum no. of matches displayed (max)
-* Informations are obtained API
+* Informations are obtained with Sportradar API

 <!-- INSTALLATION -->
 ### Installation